 PRICE TERMS

-7.1 Energy Charge: The Energy Charge shall be the charge set forth in Appendix A to this Agreement.
+7.1 Charge: The Charge for the Purchase Product and Amount shall be the charge set forth in Appendix A to this Agreement.

-7.2 Calculation of Monthly Charge: The BUYER’s total Monthly Charge shall be the product of themonthly Energy Charge as set forth in Article 7.1 above times the net energy output in megawatt-hours delivered by SELLER to the Delivery Point in such month, multiplied by theEnergy Charge.
+7.2 Calculation of Monthly Charge: The BUYER’s total Monthly Charge for the Purchase Product and Amount shall be the product of the net energy output in megawatt-hours delivered by SELLER to BUYER at the Delivery Point in such month, multiplied by the Charge.

 7.3 No Liability for Additional Costs.
-Except as set forth in Articles 6, 10 and 13, in no event shall BUYER be liable for any additional costs associated with the Unit, including but not limited to taxes, penalties, fines, decommissioning costs, stranded costs or other capital costs or expenses.
+Except as set forth in Articles 6, 10 and 13, in no event shall BUYER be liable for any additional costs, expenses, or any other amounts, associated with the Unit, including but not limited to taxes, penalties, fines, decommissioning costs, stranded costs or other capital costs or expenses.

 ARTICLE 8